Chart Color Schemes

 AreaSearch assessment indicates Merrylands West faces employment challenges relative to the majority of Australian markets

 Merrylands West has a skilled workforce with diverse sector representation.
-The unemployment rate was 11.4% as of September 2025, with an estimated employment growth of 0.7% over the past year.
+The unemployment rate in the area was 11.4% in the past year.
+Employment growth during this period was estimated at 0.7%.

 Frequently Asked Questions - Employment